studio-1b/CarPoolMashupPython/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;BUT leave 80 alone
 &nbsp;&nbsp;&nbsp;&nbsp;(bc it has to match EXPOSE and CMD in dockerfile)

-### Use Docker with testdata already, uploaded to internet
+### Use Docker container image already loaded with testdata, download from internet

 > [!WARNING]
 > This option still needs the Google Maps API key

 This container image was built with slightly different Dockerfile, than the one in source code.
-It runs on default on port 80 (above shows it runs on 8080).
-The instructions below tells to pull and run the image on the public internet repository where I uploaded carpool image, and change to listening port to 8000.
-There is a reason, I used 8000, it is b/c 80 is often used by any webserver running on your computer and they will conflict.
+It runs by default on port 80 (above shows the built image runs on 8080).
+The instructions below tells to pull and run the image from the public internet repository where I uploaded a already built carpool container image.
+This command also change the listening port to 8000 (using port forwarding).
+There is a reason, I used port 8000.
+It is b/c port 80 is often used by any webserver running on your computer and they will often conflict.
-Notice the API keys still need to be supplied as arguments.
+Also, notice the API keys still need to be supplied as arguments.

 ```
 docker run -x GOOGLE_GEOCODE_API_KEY=<GOOGLE API_KEY> -x GOOGLE_MAP_JS_API_KEY=<GOOGLE API_KEY>